Strategy development

 An MVP (minimum viable product) should be tested on the market with little effort and adapted to the market again and again.
 It’s common for start-ups to “fail fast, learn fast and innovate”.

-Only when you have found the market, it’s worthwhile to invest in marketing.
+Only when you have found the product-market-fit, it’s worthwhile to invest in marketing.
 Only then do most investors become interested.
 Until then, it’s all about bootstrapping.